songford/cic-code-challenge-template/README.md

         new Card(Card.Kind.FOUR, Card.Suit.HEARTS),
         new Card(Card.Kind.SEVEN, Card.Suit.DIAMONDS),
         new Card(Card.Kind.KING, Card.Suit.CLUBS),
-        new Card(Card.Kind.TWO, Card.Suit.SPADES)
+        new Card(Card.Kind.TWO, Card.Suit.SPADES),
+        new Card(Card.Kind.ACE, Card.Suit.HEARTS),
+        new Card(Card.Kind.TEN, Card.Suit.CLUBS)
 );
 game.add(cards);
 assertEquals(Hand.HIGHCARD, game.showHand());
 ```

-As you can see, we create a game, populate five cards to the deck, and when we call `game.showHand()`, the function should return a `Hand` that corresponds to the highest possible hand out from these five cards.
+As you can see, we create a game, populate seven cards to the deck, and when we call `game.showHand()`, the function should return a `Hand` that corresponds to the highest possible hand out from these seven cards.

 There is also a `GameTest` in the test folder provided for you, and hopefully it can give you some hints as of what we expect from the solution you provide.